 What is your age?

-This is useful if you’re interested in hiking with people your own age so include an age rang in your search to narrow it down.
+This is useful if you’re interested in hiking with people your age, so include an age range in your search to narrow it down.

 What is your gender?

-If you would feel more comfortable hitting the trails with members of the same sex there are plenty of options.
+If you feel more comfortable hitting the trails with members of the same sex, there are plenty of options.

 Are there specific trails you’re interested in hiking?
 Search for hiking groups specific to these areas.

-While the internet is certainly a good place to start look for hiking groups, there are tons of other great resources out there.
+While the internet is certainly a good place to start looking for hiking groups, there are tons of other great resources out there.
 Let’s go over a few: